 3. US national parks

-Visiting parks like Yosemite, Arches, and Yellowstone in winter is high up on my own travel bucket list.
 Seeing the parks dusted with snow and without tons of tourists is something you can only do in the off-season.
-Some roads do close due to snow, but I think the views would nevertheless be well worth it.
+Some roads do close due to snow, but I think the views are nevertheless well worth it.

 For winter sports: